 Me and my father are living in Florida, and he got the Nevada Driver's License, because there he has the documents that they required.
 We bought a car in Colorado.
-But now we are in Florida, with Nevada drivers license only, we don't have the required documents to get a Florida's License.
-We have...
+But now we are in Florida, with Nevada drivers license only, we don't have the required documents to get a Florida's...
 Read more »

 You probably want to speak with an immigration attorney in Florida.
 If you do get pulled over, the officer may ask questions that could reveal your legal status in the country.
 If the jurisdiction in which you are pulled over has an interagency agreement with ICE, simply being pulled over and...Read more »